openshift/windows-machine-config-operator/docs/HACKING.md

 ## Preventing Windows Machines from being configured by WMCO

-If the Machine spec has the label `windowsmachineconfig.openshift.io/ignore=true`, the Machine will be ignored by WMCO, and will not be configured into a Windows node.
+If the Machine spec has the label `windowsmachineconfig.openshift.io/ignore=true`, the Machine will be ignored by WMCO's Machine controller, and will not be configured into a Windows node.
 This can be helpful when debugging userdata changes.